Heaven-Tonight/rick-and-morty/README.md

 ## Description

-Web app allows users to search for and view character cards from the animated series "Rick & Morty".
+[Rick&Morty App](https://rick-and-morty-pied-ten.vercel.app/) allows users to search for and view character cards from the animated series "Rick & Morty".

 By default, a certain number of character cards (e.g., 20) are displayed on the page.